webplatform/docs/dom/CustomEvent/detail/index.md

 |Examples=
 }}
 {{Notes_Section
-|Usage=Use this property to retrieve additional information about this developer generated custom event.
-It may not include any information.
+|Usage=Use this property to retrieve any available additional information about this developer-generated custom event.
+Note: It may not contain any information.
 |Notes=After a custom event object is created, use the [[dom/CustomEvent/initCustomEvent|initCustomEvent]] method to set the value of the this property.
 }}
 {{Related_Specifications_Section